monojit18/IoTEnterpriseApp/Readme.md

 }
 ```

-This function is fired when data comes to EventHub (*sent by the IoTHubTrigger fcunction mentioned above*).
+This function is fired when data comes to EventHub (*sent by the IoTHubTrigger function mentioned above*).
 For this POC, the function only prints out the data coming to EventHub

 #### tmp.local.settings.json